ItsSkylow/sunsets_teleport/README.md

 Configuration
 =============
-To change the action key change selectedKey (default value: "E") To add a teleportation, add this line in Config.Positions:<br />
+To change the action key change selectedKey (default value: "E")<br />
+To add a teleportation, add this line in Config.Positions:<br />
 `{{x, y, z, 0}, {x, y, z, 0},  "[" ..
 SelectedKey .. "] " ..
 "Text to show when player is inside the area."},`